Pregnancy tests using animals: Advantages

 Previous pregnancy tests, called A-Z tests or rabbit tests, were troublesome and time-consuming.
 They consisted of injecting women's urine twice a day, for three days, into mice or rabbits.
-Then, the mice would have to be killed and scientists would examine if the mice had enlarged ovaries.
+Then, the mice or rabbits would have to be killed and scientists would examine if the animals had enlarged ovaries.
 This ovary growth is due to the hCG.
 Hogben tests were soon more popular and performed more widely than the A-Z tests because results could be seen in less than a day, and yielded highly accurate results.
-Moreover, Hogben tests did not involve killing the frogs, so each frog could be reused again, unlike in the A-Z tests where the rodents would have to be killed to examine ovary enlargement.
-Xenopus laevis were also easier to maintain than rodents, and raising them came at a lower cost.
+Moreover, Hogben tests did not involve killing the frogs, so each frog could be reused again, unlike in the A-Z or rabbit tests where the animals would have to be killed to examine ovary enlargement.
+Xenopus laevis were also easier to maintain than rodents or rabbits, and raising them came at a lower cost.
 This efficient and reliable Hogben test was used till the development of an even simpler and animal-free pregnancy test in the late 1960s.